jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-17.md

 ### 6.1.
 Logging works start

 * To log a works start
-    * PA must be in 'granted' status,
+    * PA must be in 'submitted', 'granted' or 'modification requested' status,
     * date and time must be provided, and
-    * works cannot be started in the future or before the proposed start.
+    * works cannot be started in the future.

 _(Previously section 11.1 in Business rules v0.1 draft)_